Agentic Software Engineering: Foundational Pillars and a Research Roadmap: Motivational Example: The Anatomy of an Agentic SE Workflow

 As observed by industry leaders like Andrej Karpathy,\footnote{\url{https://x.com/karpathy/status/1954224651443544436?s=46&t=ayaQZ2-uUhbu4rg402jW5w}} agents cannot infer the expectations or ``stakes'' of a task; they may ``overthink'' a simple request or under-deliver on a critical one.
 For some tickets, a coach may want to grant the agent full autonomy, while for others, they might wish to enforce a strict process.
 This process can be defined at an organizational level by process engineers (e.g., for regulatory purposes) and optionally overridden by the coach for a specific ticket, with the override being recorded.
 Today, this is handled via ad-hoc prompt hacking in the master prompt for these agents.

 This motivates the need for \textbf{LoopScript}, a declarative language for defining the agent's workflow, allowing a coach to explicitly communicate the required level of rigor and enforce a precise Standard Operating Procedure (SOP) when needed.
-We are already seeing this happen in the frontier Autonomous Coding Agents: while some of them, like Google Jules, had a planning step from their inception, others, like Claude Code, only recently added a planning mode activated on-demand by the human developer where the agent will generate a plan and await human review before proceeding.
+We are already seeing this happen in the frontier Autonomous Coding Agents: Some agents, like Google Jules, have included a planning step from their inception.
+Others, like Claude Code, have only recently added an on-demand planning mode in which the agent generates a plan and awaits human review before proceeding.